+You have to stand out with your exhibition stand if you want to be noticed and remembered.
 Exhibitions offer the opportunity for “theatre” and there is no limit on how creative you can be.
-Your job as an exhibitor is to stand out from all the other exhibitors at the exhibition.
+Your job as an exhibitor is to differentiate your organisation from all the other exhibitors at the exhibition.
+You want people to come onto your stand and find out more about what your organisation does.

 Here are 7 ideas to help you get started.